 Some of our directors and officers are engaged and will continue to be engaged in the search for additional business opportunities on behalf of other companies, and situations may arise where these directors and officers will be in direct competition with the Corporation.
 In particular, William Henderson, our Chief Executive Officer and one of our directors, is managing director of and holds a minority ownership interest in NSL.
-We hold rights in our Kinsley Mountain and Pinnacle properties through option agreements with NSL.
+We hold rights in our Kinsley Mountain property through an option agreement with NSL.
 Conflicts will be dealt with in accordance with the relevant provisions of the British Columbia Business Corporations Act.